servicetitan/Stl.Fusion/README.md

-The "Samples" app is a client-side [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) application running in browser and relying on the same abstractions from `Stl.Fusion.dll` that are used by server-side code.
+The "Samples" app is a client-side [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) application running in browser and relying on the same abstractions from `Stl.Fusion.dll` that are used on the server-side too.

 Note that "Composition" sample shown in a separate window in the bottom-right corner also properly updates its page - in particular, it captures the last chat message.
 It's